ssfsx17/sky-islands/core.md

 Weapon Damage is Magical Power + 0.25x Skill Rating, for a minimum of 1 added damage, when used to attack enemies further away up to a 30-foot radius.

+Mapless: Melee mode can reach from Front Row to Front Row only.
+Ranged mode can reach from your team's Front Row to the enemy team's Third Row, or from your team's Third Row to the enemy team's Front Row.

 ### Two-Handed Magical Weapons

 Added to your Magic Accuracy when using a two-handed magical weapon.
 Such weapons do different amounts of damage based on whether they are used to attack enemies within a 5-foot square that is side-adjacent to your current square, or further away than that.